 Different Corporate Cultures

 Consider the interpersonal challenges faced by a married couple.
-This is a decent analogy to the challenges faced by merging two companies with different corporate cultures.
+This is a decent analogy to the challenges faced by merging companies with different corporate cultures.
 To succeed, you must harmoniously integrate operational and managerial styles.
 All of this must be done within the constraints of market demands.
 Consider corporate cultures before even attempting a merger.

 Increase in Costs of Control